Strategies for Supporting Immigrant Students and Families

 Why this matters

-Working with these partners can strengthen community relationships and also improve safety if families feel more confident reporting emergencies or other problems.
+Many schools have created partnerships with first responders and police community liaisons.
+Working with local partners can strengthen community relationships and also improve safety if families feel more confident reporting emergencies or other problems.
 A teacher shared a story with us of a young girl who met a firefighter at school; she later confided in him that, during a family emergency, she felt more comfortable calling the fire department than she would have otherwise.

 Tips for getting started

-• Keep in mind that some police departments may be more proactive in their cooperation with immigration officials.
-Remember that school personnel have an obligation to protect students' rights and privacy; there is no "duty" to report undocumented immigrants.
+• Remember that school personnel have an obligation to protect students' rights and privacy; there is no "duty" to report undocumented immigrants.

 Recommended resources